Photo: Basile Morin / Wikimedia Commons

 What to Expect

-The yukata arrival: On arrival, guests are dressed in a yukata (the extraordinary light cotton robe in a pattern specific to the inn) — this is worn throughout the evening, to the dinner, to the bath, and to bed.
-The extraordinary yukata-wearing culture (the extraordinary shuffle walk in the extraordinary wooden geta sandals provided) is the most distinctive first impression of the ryokan.
+The yukata arrival: On arrival, guests change into a yukata — a light cotton robe in a pattern specific to the inn — worn through the evening, to dinner, to the bath, and to bed.
+The shuffle walk in the wooden geta sandals provided is usually a guest’s first real taste of ryokan life.

-The kaiseki dinner: The extraordinary kaiseki dinner is the finest dining experience in Japan — the 8–14 courses served in the room by the inn’s attendant, the extraordinary seasonal precision (the menu changes with each 5-day seasonal micro-period — the extraordinary Kyoto kiritsuke culinary tradition of matching the ingredients to the precise moment in the Japanese calendar), and the extraordinary visual presentation (each dish in extraordinary handmade ceramic, lacquer, or bamboo vessels, the extraordinary seasonal garnishes and arrangement).
+The kaiseki dinner: Kaiseki is one of the finest dining experiences in Japan: 8–14 courses served in the room by the inn’s attendant.
+The menu shifts with each five-day seasonal micro-period, following the Kyoto kiritsuke tradition of matching ingredients precisely to the moment in the calendar, and each dish arrives in handmade ceramic, lacquer, or bamboo vessels with seasonal garnishes.

 FAQ

 Is Kyoto or Tokyo better for a first Japan visit?
-Tokyo for maximum cultural diversity and the most extraordinary urban experience (the extraordinary Shibuya crossing, the extraordinary Tsukiji outer market, the extraordinary teamLab digital art).
-Kyoto for the most extraordinary traditional Japanese cultural experience (the extraordinary temples, the extraordinary geisha culture of the Gion district, the extraordinary kaiseki cuisine).
-Both are essential; most Japan itineraries include 3–4 nights in each.
+Tokyo delivers maximum cultural diversity and urban energy — the Shibuya crossing, the Tsukiji outer market, teamLab’s digital art.
+Kyoto delivers the deeper traditional experience — temples, the geisha culture of Gion, kaiseki cuisine.
+Both are worth building a trip around; most Japan itineraries include 3–4 nights in each.

 What is the best season for Kyoto?
-The cherry blossom season (late March–mid-April — the extraordinary sakura, the most culturally significant natural event in Japan) and the maple leaf season (mid-November–early December — the extraordinary koyo, the extraordinary Japanese autumn color) are the most visually extraordinary but also the most crowded (2–3x normal visitor numbers, hotels booked 3–6 months ahead).
-May, June, September, and October are the finest balance of weather, atmosphere, and availability.
+Cherry blossom season (late March–mid-April, sakura) and maple leaf season (mid-November–early December, koyo) are the most visually striking but also the most crowded — expect 2–3x normal visitor numbers and hotels booked 3–6 months out.
+May, June, September, and October offer the best balance of weather, atmosphere, and availability.